 Phlebotomists are trained to draw blood samples and maintain careful records of blood tests, and work under the supervision of a nurse, medical technologist, or experienced phlebotomy technician.
-Delgado’s program prepares students to take the
+Delgado’s program prepares students to take the national credentialing exam and is approved by the National Accrediting Agency for Clinical Laboratory Science (NAACLS) 5600 N. River Rd., Suite720, Rosemont, IL, (773) 714-8880, www.naacls.org.

-Delgado offers a one-semester (12 credit hour) curriculum within the Medical Laboratory Technician Department.
-The curriculum is comprised of 2 lecture courses and one phlebotomy practicum.
-The lecture courses MLTS 104 and MLTS 105 are taught during the first half of the semester.
-During the second half of the semester the student attends a three week phlebotomy clinical practicum.
+MLTS 151 is taken during the second half of the semester.
+The student attends a three(3) week phlebotomy clinical practicum.
 During the practicum students are expected to work 8 hours a day.
-There is no weekend or holiday work.
+There is no weekend or holiday practicum.
 Practicum rotations are held at the program’s clinical affiliate hospitals.

 Program Description from Official Catalog: